 Renata Schiavo, PhD, MA, CCL is a public health, health communication, global health, healthcare, international development, and social innovation specialist with broad experience in the United States, Europe, Latin America and Africa.
-For over 20 years, Dr. Schiavo has worked at the interface of health equity, social and behavior change communication, health systems, community development, social enterprises, population health, and community, patient, and citizen engagement to improve health and social outcomes among different populations.
-She has significant expertise in strategy design/strategic planning; policy/advocacy; interpersonal health communication; communication for behavioral, social, and organizational change; risk communication; program development, direction, and evaluation; and research design and implementation.
+For over 20 years, Dr. Schiavo has worked at the interface of health equity, social and behavior change communication, health systems, community health, community development, social enterprises, population health, health policy/advocacy, and community, patient, and citizen engagement to improve health and social outcomes among different populations.
 Dr. Schiavo is the author of the internationally acclaimed book, Health Communication: From Theory to Practice, now in its second edition, as well as 35+ publications and 125+ scientific presentations.
 In addition to her academic and research expertise, Dr. Schiavo brings to her courses and interactions with students her experience as a public health and healthcare practitioner and entrepreneur as well as her passion for making a difference in people's lives and addressing health disparities.
-Currently, Dr. Schiavo is Founding President, Board of Directors, of Health Equity Initiative, a member-driven nonprofit membership organization dedicated to building and sustaining a global community that engages across sectors and disciplines to advance health equity.
-She is also Editor Emerita and Immediate Past Editor-in-Chief of the peer-reviewed Journal of Communication in Healthcare: Strategies, Media, and Engagement in Global Health (Taylor & Francis); and Principal, Strategic Communication Resources, a global expert consultancy she established in 2004.
+At Mailman she teaches or co-teaches courses on Society, Health Equity and Health Communication; Health Communication; and Trends in Designing Child Health and Development Programs.
+Currently, Dr. Schiavo is Founding President, Board of Directors, of Health Equity Initiative, a member-driven nonprofit membership organization dedicated to building a global community that engages across sectors and disciplines to advance health equity.
+She served for 4 years as Editor-in-Chief of the peer-reviewed Journal of Communication in Healthcare: Strategies, Media, and Engagement in Global Health (Taylor & Francis) for which she is Editor Emerita; and is Principal, Strategic Communication Resources, a global expert consultancy she established in 2004.
 As a researcher, advocate and practitioner, Dr. Schiavo is interested in community- and system-driven multisectoral models, partnerships, and interventions to address health, equity, and social issues.
 She has experience in 20+ health, medical, social, and communication areas.
-Her recent work has focused on health disparities; maternal, newborn, infant and child health; epidemics and emerging diseases; capacity building and training; urban health; chronic malnutrition; cultural competence; continuing medical education (CME)/continuing education (CE); population health; program evaluation; and health systems strengthening, among others.
+Her recent work has focused on health disparities; community health; maternal, newborn, infant and child health; epidemics and emerging diseases; capacity building and training; urban health; chronic malnutrition; cultural competence; continuing medical education (CME)/continuing education (CE); population health; program evaluation; and health systems strengthening, among others.
 Her capacity building and training experience includes leaders and professionals from 350+ organizations.
 Dr. Schiavo has served on advisory/expert panels for the World Health Organization, U.S. National Institute of Health, the International Federation of Red Cross/Red Crescent, UNICEF, and the American Public Health Association.
 Her work has been supported by the Office of Minority Health Resource Center, HHS Office of Minority Health; UNICEF; the World Health Organization, and the Robert Wood Johnson Foundation, among others.
 She has published in leading peer-reviewed journals, including Pathogens and Global Health; Journal of Communication in Healthcare: Strategies, Media, and Engagement in Global Health; Journal of Health Disparities Research and Practice; Journal of Medical Marketing; and Cases in Public Health Communication and Marketing.
+Dr. Schiavo also has faculty appointments at The College of New Jersey (TCNJ) and Long Island University-Brooklyn.
 Her diverse background includes past academic positions at the CUNY School of Public Health at Hunter College and New York University; Executive Vice President, Cooney Waters Group; and Head, Corporate and Marketing Communications and Social Responsibility Programs, Rhodia Farma (now Sanofi Aventis), Brazil.
 Dr. Schiavo is fluent in English, Italian, and Portuguese, and can read and understand Spanish and French.

 Faculty, Lerner Center for Public Health Promotion

-Senior Advisor/Consultant, Communication Planning, Region 2 Public Health Training Center
+Senior Advisor/Consultant, Communication Planning and Coalition Building, Region 2 Public Health Training Center

-Editor Emerita and Immediate Past Editor-in-Chief, Journal of Communication in Healthcare: Strategies, Media, and Engagement in Global Health
+Editor Emerita and Immediate Past Editor-in-Chief (2013-2017), Journal of Communication in Healthcare: Strategies, Media, and Engagement in Global Health

-American Public Health Association (APHA), Global Public Health Film Festival, Co-Chair, Featured Sessions
+American Public Health Association (APHA), Global Public Health Film Festival, Co-Chair, Featured Sessions, 2014-present

-UNICEF Communication for Development (C4D) Global Web Roster, Member
+UNICEF Communication for Development (C4D) Global Web Roster, Member, 2010-present

-World Health Organization's Global Technical Network for Communication for Behavioral Impact (COMBI), Member
+World Health Organization's Global Technical Network for Communication for Behavioral Impact (COMBI), Member, 2005-present

 Italian group Salute-Cura-Societa (SaCS-Health-Cure-Society), Member